 We will only use your personal data if we have a proper reason for doing so, for example:

-- For the performance of a contract with you.
+- For the performance of a contract with you (or, if you work for a business customer, your business).

 - Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override these interests.